-Link Energy is well-known for its strong social initiatives, as well as its rewards program and a positively reviewed customer service.
+Link Energy is well-known for its strong social initiatives, as well as a positively reviewed customer service.

 - Do the right thing

 - Together we give back

 Link Energy offers residential consumers both electricity and natural gas plans.
 There is also the possibility of bundling natural gas and electricity in a single plan, which makes it more practical for customers who are looking for both services.

 Whether natural gas or electricity, Link Energy customers can choose between two plans: Flex Link and Secure Link.

 Flex Link: Flex Link is a variable-rate option that fluctuates monthly based upon the current market price changes.
 Floating rates offer a higher risk level, but can provide customers with the cheapest energy rates when they’re low.